 - Obstruction of a cavity or tube (i.e. bowel obstruction in intestinal hernias)

-In the past, hernia surgery was performed with one large open incision.
 Today, hernia repair can be performed through minimally invasive laparoscopy.
-A laparoscope has a camera attached so that the doctor need not open up the abdomen to see inside.
-The camera relays to a TV monitor in the operating room that the surgeon can use to see inside of the abdomen.
+A laparoscope has a camera attached so that the doctor does not need to open up the abdomen to see inside.
+Instead, the camera relays to a TV monitor in the operating room that the surgeon can use to see inside of the abdomen.
 Other small incisions are made to insert the surgical instruments needed to perform the hernia repair operation.

 One type of hernia operation, known as a herniotomy, involves the removal of just the hernia sac and does not repair the inguinal canal.
-A herniotomy can be reinforced with the repair of the inguinal canal wall with the patient’s own tissue (autogenous material) or a prolene mesh (heterogenous material).
-This is known as herniotomy procedure.
+A herniotomy can be reinforced with the repair of the inguinal canal wall with the patient’s own tissue (autogenous material) or Prolene mesh (heterogeneous material).

-Uncomplicated hernias are repaired by an operation called herniorrhaphy.
-This surgical procedure pushes back (“reduces”) the herniated tissue and then mends the weakness in muscle tissue.
-If any complications of the hernia have indeed occurred then the general surgeon will check the viability of the herniated organ and resect it, if necessary.
+Herniorrhaphy is a surgical procedure that pushes back (“reduces”) the herniated tissue and then mends the weakness in muscle tissue.
+If any complications of the hernia have occurred, then the general surgeon will check the viability of the herniated organ and resect it.

 RECOVERY FROM HERNIA SURGERY

-Complications from surgery can occur.
+Complications from hernia surgery can occur.
 These complications include:

 - Hernia recurrence